Influencer Marketing Sponsorships

 “If I had you guess how many information sources, on average that a buyer engages with prior to making a purchase what would you guess?
 Would you say two or three or perhaps four or five?
 What if I told you the number were 11.4?

 In a study performed by Google (zero moment of truth), they found that buyers on average engage with more than 11 pieces of content prior to making a purchase decision and according to a study by Forrester Research that number has doubled year over year.

 Furthermore, we have entered a day where the consumer really doesn’t trust advertisements.
 Instead, the new consumer seeks to make purchase decisions through word of mouth and brand engagement via social platforms and native advertising (content marketing).
 In fact, 90% of consumers trust a recommendation from their network and 81% of those go online to get those recommendations.”

-100% of profits from all sponsorships are used to help women in developing countries become entrepreneurs (details)
+Profits from sponsorships are used to help women in developing countries become entrepreneurs (details)

 Types of Sponsored Articles Available, with Approximate Pricing: